VectorGreaterEqual

 Details

-- VectorGreaterEqual gives a partial ordering of elements in a vector space that is still compatible with vector space operations.
+- VectorGreaterEqual gives a partial ordering of vectors, matrices and arrays that is compatible with vector space operations, so that

 - VectorGreaterEqual is typically used to specify vector inequalities for constrained optimization, inequality solving and integration.